openshift-labs/learn-katacoda/intro-openshift/fis-deploy-app/02-deploying-first-fuse-application-on-openshift.md

 Which is followed by ``build "mypeopleservice-1" started`` if the the command is completed successfully.

 How do we know if the build is actually working or not.
 Well there are a couple of ways we can monitor the build of our application.
-Continue on to see how.
+Click **_Continue_** on to see how.